-The employer and the employee shall comply with the provisions of the Health and Safety in Employment Act 2000 and associated Regulations, concerning safety, health and welfare matters.
+The employer and the employee shall comply with the provisions of the Health and Safety at Work Act 2015 and associated Regulations, concerning safety, health and welfare matters.
 The parties agree that employees should be adequately protected from any safetyand health hazard arising in the workplace.

-- 33.1 It shall be the responsibility of the employer to ensure that the workplace meets the requiredstandards and that effective and maintained safety equipment is provided. - 33.2 Where safety equipment is required, it is the responsibility of employees to ensure it is appropriately utilised. - 33.3 It is the responsibility of every employee to report any hazards, accidents or injuries as soonas practicable using the employers hazard management system. - 33.4 It is the responsibility of the employer to systematically identify and address any workplace hazards, which may affect the safety of employees. - 33.5 Where there is a concern regarding the safety of employees, employees have the right to contact APEX for advice on their rights under the Health and Safety in Employment Act 2000and its subsequent amendments.
+33.1 It shall be the responsibility of the employer to ensure that the workplace meets the required standards and that effective and maintained safety equipment is provided.

+- 33.2 Where safety equipment is required, it is the responsibility of employees to ensure it is appropriately utilised - 33.3 It is the responsibility of every employee to report any hazards, accidents or injuries as soonas practicable using the employers hazard management system. - 33.4 It is the responsibility of the employer to systematically identify and address any workplace hazards, which may affect the safety of employees. - 33.5 Where there is a concern regarding the safety of employees, employees have the right to contact APEX for advice on their rights under the Health and Safety at Work Act 2015 and its subsequent amendments.